Fysikeren/CoilSim/README.md

 Finally, to visualize the results, run one of ```plotResults.m``` (Matlab), ```plotResults.plt``` (gnuplot) or ```plotResults.py``` (Python/Matplotlib).
 Note that only the Matlab version plots the vector field, and that the Python version does not plot the analytic solution (yet).

-All these scripts include a hashbang that points to the relevant executable installation on my PC, so I can run them simply by typing, say:
+All these scripts include a hashbang that points to the relevant executable on my PC, so I can run them simply by typing, say:
 ```bash
 ./coilAndField.jl
 ```